SignalK/signalk.github.io/solutions.md

 - [Victron Cerbo GX](https://www.victronenergy.com/communication-centres/cerbo-gx) The Cerbo GX is a flexible communication centre that will take remote monitoring to the next level.
 With all the hardware connection possibilities to fit your every need.
 - [iKommunicate](https://ikommunicate.com/) (No longer in production) iKommunicate the "Universal" Gateway by Digital Yacht, the first NMEA to Signal K gateway.
 Supports NMEA 0183 and NMEA 2000.
 - [Yacht Devices](http://www.yachtd.com) [Voyage Recorder](http://www.yachtd.com/products/recorder.html) can export data in Signal K format.
-- [PiCAN-M](http://skpang.co.uk/catalog/picanm-with-nmea-0183-and-nmea-2000-connection-3a-smps-p-1599.html) : Raspberry Pi hat with NMEA 2000 and NMEA 0183 connectivity with Signal K support.
+- [PiCAN-M](http://skpang.co.uk/catalog/picanm-with-nmea-0183-and-nmea-2000-connection-3a-smps-p-1599.html) : Raspberry Pi HAT with NMEA 2000 and NMEA 0183 connectivity with Signal K support.
+- [MacArthur HAT](https://macarthur-hat-documentation.readthedocs.io/en/latest/) : Raspberry Pi HAT with NMEA 2000, NMEA 0183 and Seatalk1 connectivity with Signal K support using OpenPlotter.
 - [Airmar SmartBoat](https://www.airmar.com/Catalog/SmartBoat-SmartFlex) Gateway with ability add extension for Signal K

 #### Sensors